Microsoft vcpkg

 .\vcpkg.exe search library_name(e.g., opencv) - Install

 .\vcpkg.exe install library_name:x64-windows(:x64-windows for x64 machine, otherwise x86 is default).
-This might take a while!. - You can find the downloaded library under installed folder, e.g.,
+This might take a while!. - Someone can find the downloaded library under installed folder, e.g.,

 C:\vcpkg\installed, also underpackagesfolder.
 Also,